Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L04_Working_With_Data.md

 4. Add the following function to work around an existing bug that does not properly load the metadata for related properties.
 In the future this workaround will not be required.
-Select the **mainScreen** and select the **OnVisible** property.

-5. Add the below snippet after the functions that are already there.

     ;Set(FirstKABugWorkaround,First('Knowledge Test Results').'Knowledge
     Assessment')